 “I want my daughter to finish school, unlike me.”

-The G Adventures for Good Moshi Mamas project near Mt.
+The G Adventures and Planeterra Moshi Mamas project near Mt.
 Kilimanjaro in Tanzania provides business training and market access to sell crafts and services through a locally run social enterprise.
 Shoshe, one of its participants, summed up her aspirations and hope in the program: “I want to break the cycle for my daughter.
 I want to prove women can work and earn money.”

-To put this into numbers, according to Kiva, a microfinance organization that lends money via the internet to low-income entrepreneurs around the world, women reinvest 80% of the income they earn into the education and wellbeing of children.
+To put this in context, according to Kiva, a microfinance organization which lends money via the internet to low-income entrepreneurs around the world, women reinvest 80% of the income they earn into the education and wellbeing of children.

 TL;DR: Investing in women is an investment in our future generations.

 How can the travel industry invest in women?
 And how can tourism be linked to women’s development?
 And what impact can all this have?

 We asked Adrienne Lee from the Planeterra Foundation, where she's worked on many of the organization’s projects involving women’s economic and social empowerment: